CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-Cloud-Server.md

 imgData: cumulus-netq-22
 siteSlug: cumulus-netq-22
 ---
-This document describes the steps required to upgrade the NetQ Software (versions 2.0.x, 2.1.x, and 2.2.0) installed and running on your own server hardware to NetQ version 2.2.1.
+This document describes the steps required to upgrade the NetQ Software (versions 2.0.0 through 2.2.0) installed and running on your NetQ cloud server to NetQ version 2.2.2.

 {{%notice info%}}